msanvarov/php-security/README.md

 - Use HTTPS to protect the session ID during transmission

-- Store the session ID in a cookie and not in the URL to avoid leakage though Referer (see session.use_only_cookies)
+- Store the session ID in a cookie and not in the URL to avoid leakage through Referer (see session.use_only_cookies)

-- Set the cookie with the HttpOnly and Secure attributes to forbid access via JavaScript (in case of XSS vulnerabilities) and to forbid transmission via insecure channel (see session.cookie_httponly and session.cookie_secure)
+- Set the cookie with the HttpOnly and Secure attributes to forbid access via JavaScript (in case of XSS vulnerabilities) and to forbid transmission via an insecure channel (see session.cookie_httponly and session.cookie_secure)

-- Regenerate the session ID while invalidating the old one (see session_regenerate_id function) after certain session state changes (e. g. confirmation of authenticity after login or change of authorization/privileges) and can be done periodically to reduce the time span for a successful session hijacking attack.
+- Regenerate the session ID while invalidating the old one (see session_regenerate_id function) after certain session state changes (e. g. confirmation of authenticity after login or change of authorization/privileges) and can be done periodically to reduce the period for a successful session hijacking attack.

 ---